tock/tock-www/_posts/2017-03-06-talking-tock-11.md

 intended to.
 But trust me, both meetings happened.

 The Signpost meeting was particularly exciting because about 15 new programmers built some Tock apps to run on Signpost.
-Hopefully there will be more good information
+As the signpost platform matures, look for new exciting announcements around hardware and platform availability, as well as some new Tock primitives surrounding distributed programming and multicore resource sharing that are in early discussion stages from the project.

 ## NRF51 Progress